 We’ve three core design principles.
 Is it easy?
 Is it efficient?
 Is it beautiful?
 An exceptional visual experience is at the heart of Chameleon learning.
 Our other key principle is we don’t look inwards or backwards.
 We focus outwards and forwards, looking outside the learning industry at what the top players in digital are doing with design.
 We're constantly dancing between what's proven to work and innovating to make your learning more effective.

 If you’d like to make your learning more visually engaging and more effective, view our demo, and see how Chameleon makes beautiful learning easy to achieve.

 What to read next:

 Need a bit of help creating visually amazing looking learning content?
-Check our blog:
+Check our ebook: